LennaHammer/English/EVP/out/words_adjective.md

 ## 1619. concrete ## adjective
 /ˈkɑn.kriːt/ CERTAIN
 [C1]certain or based on facts
-- They think she killed her husband, but they have no concrete evidence/proof.
+- They think she killed her husband, but they have no concrete `evidence/proof`.
 - We've got a general idea of what we want, but nothing concrete at the moment.

 ## 1620. confidential ## adjective
 /ˌkɑn.fəˈden.tʃəl/
 [C1]secret, especially in an official situation
-- These documents are strictly confidential.
+- These documents are `strictly` confidential.

 ## 1621. conscientious ## adjective
 /ˌkɑn.tʃiˈen.tʃəs/